Hi.

 Once you book a flight with Emirates, if you have a layover between 10-24 hours, they have a free program called “Dubai Connect.”
 The great thing about this program is that it’s available to all travel classes - economy, business and first class travelers.
 This program allows you a free hotel stay, hotel/airport transportation and meal vouchers for your time in Dubai.
 They’ll also take care of your visa, if one is needed.
 There are a few stipulations: you must be over 18 or traveling with someone over 18, there must not be a better connection time between your flights, and bookings of 9+ people do not qualify.
 After you’ve booked your flight, log in to “manage” your account and follow the instructions for Dubai Connect.
 It was a quick and simple process for us and we didn’t require visas.
 When you check in for your first flight, you’ll be handed your “Dubai Connect” vouchers which look like airplane tickets - don’t lose them!
 You’ll need to show these later on.

-At check-in they confirm your on-going flight, your check-out time, and your wake up call.
-Our flight leaving Dubai was at 04:30am so we’d have a 01:00am check out time.
+At check-in, the hotel confirms your flight details, check-out time, and wake-up call.
+Our departure was early at 4:30 a.m., so our check-out time was set for 1:00 a.m.
+The bus ride back to the airport at 1:00 a.m. was packed, with the driver needing to tell a few passengers to wait for the next bus.
 When we headed to the hotel at 05:30am, we were 2 of 3 people on the bus.
 When we headed back to the airport at 01:00 - it was JAM PACKED.
-The driver had to tell 2 people to wait for the next bus.

-The Copthorne Airport Hotel is actually rated a 4 star hotel.
-While it wasn’t over the top, the room had all the basics you could need.
-We had two full size beds, a couch, a chair, a desk and a spacious bathroom.
-Our one complaint was how long it took the shower water to get hot but that’s it.
-One great thing about this program is that your luggage will be checked in to your final location, so no need to stop and grab it on your way through the airport, so make sure you pack your carry-on accordingly.
-Oh - and don’t forget your toothbrush and toothpaste in your carry on!
-It was the one thing I noticed missing in the bathroom.
+The Copthorne Airport Hotel, a four-star property, offered all the essentials for a comfortable stay.
+Our room had two full-size beds, a couch, a chair, a desk, and a spacious bathroom.
+The only downside was that it took a while for the shower water to warm up, but otherwise, it met all our needs.
+A great perk of this program is that your luggage is checked in directly to your final destination, so you can avoid having to retrieve it at the airport – just be sure to pack your carry-on with any essentials you may need.
+Pro tip: Don't forget your toothbrush and toothpaste as they weren’t provided in the bathroom.
 I’ve read in the past that the WiFi wasn’t free, but it is now.

 At breakfast, we showed our plane tickets and room key and were shown into a buffet breakfast.
 I thought the breakfast had a pretty good spread - a mix of European and Western breakfast options, a cereal bar, breads, and a fruit and vegetable bar.
 There were also a variety of coffees, sodas and juices to choose from.
 We weren’t around during the day for the other meals as I chose tours that included food throughout the day.

-I would definitely recommend taking advantage of this program anytime you’ll have the chance to have a long layover in Dubai.
+I highly recommend taking advantage of the Dubai Connect program if you have a long layover in Dubai.
+It’s a great way to relax or explore the city during your stopover.
 I would also recommend coming with a plan of what you want to see or do, otherwise you may feel like your time here was wasted.
 Since I book everything ahead of time, Brandon and I were able to do 2 tours through the day, but the hotel also offered Dubai City Tours from the hotel lobby.
 The hotel itself was only a 10 minute drive to Old Town Dubai, a 15 minute drive to the Burj Khalifa/Dubai Mall area, and 30 minutes to The Palms/Dubai Marina area.

 If you don’t fill your schedule (like we did) this would be a totally doable experience with kids in tow.
 I’d say to pick one thing for the middle of the day and be flexible.
 Honestly, it’s also a great way to kill a layover because airports can get boring and expensive.